fallen-icarus/cardano-loans/README.md

 ### Other Considerations

 #### Multi Loan Repayments
-Currently, borrowers are not able to make payments on multiple loans in a single transaction.
+Currently, borrowers are not able to make payments on multiple loans in a single transaction - this was to keep the first design simple.
+A future version should ideally allow borrowers to make payments on mulitple loans in a given transaction.
 This is not an essential feature, but is important for leveling the playing field for small lenders.
-If a large borrower is able to pay multiple loans in a single TX, they are *not* disincentivized (due to high fees) from fractionalizing their loan across a number of small lenders.
-This means small lenders can stay competitive with larger lenders, which breeds healthier markets.

-:notebook: This feature may be optimized not only with more efficient contract languages, but with optimizations to Plutus itself.
-See the [Redundant Executions CPS](https://github.com/cardano-foundation/CIPs/pull/418) for more details.
+Imagine if Alice wants to borrow 1000 ADA and Mike has 2000 ADA while Charlie has 500 ADA.
+If Alice asks for 1000 ADA in one loan, only Mike can be her lender due to the all-or-nothing way the dApp works.
+However, if she instead broke her 1000 ADA loan up into two 500 ADA loans, now both Mike and Charlie can be her lender.
+Alice is incentivized to due this because lender competition can result in better terms overall for Alice.
+This scenario is also better for Charlie since he is just as competitive as the bigger lender, Mike.
+However, if Alice must use separate transactions to make payments for each loan, the extra fees can easily add up.
+These fees actually disincentivize borrowers from "fractionalizing" their loans.
+In order to level the playing field between large and small lenders as much as possible, using fractional loans must be as cheap as possible.

+This design can be adapted to allow for multi-loan repayments.
+The main issue would then be the transaction limits.
+While using a more efficient language can help, the [Redundant Executions CPS](https://github.com/cardano-foundation/CIPs/pull/418) are also a problem.
+The full impact of these redundant executions is still being explored.

 #### Version Compatibility
-Different versions of Cardano-loans are not compatible with each other.
+Different versions of Cardano-Loans are not compatible with each other.
 That is, a borrower using v1 of the protocol cannot engage in loans with a lender using v2 of the protocol.
-However, they may use the same keys for both protocols, which (although resulting in different addresses) allows them to maintain their pseudonymous identities.
+However, they may use the same keys for both protocols, which (although resulting in different addresses) allows them to maintain their pseudonymous identities across versions.

 ## Conclusion